List of municipalities in Tennessee

 These directional signs in Crossville, photographed in 1937 by Ben Shahn as part of a New Deal program, helped travelers find their way to other Tennessee cities and towns.

 Tennessee is a state located in the Southern United States.
 There are 346 municipalities in the state of Tennessee.
 Municipalities in the state are designated as "cities" or "towns".
 As of the 2010 U.S. census, 3,564,494 Tennesseans, or just over 56% of the state's total population of 6,346,105, lived in these 346 municipalities.
 The remainder lived in unincorporated areas.

 Municipal charters

-Before 1954, all Tennessee municipalities were established by private act of the state legislature and operated under charters established by private act of the legislature.
+Before 1954, all Tennessee municipalities were established by private act of the state legislature and operated under charters.
 As of 2007, 212 of the state's municipalities were operating under charters established by private act of the legislature.
 In 1953, amendments to the Tennessee Constitution prohibited subsequent incorporations by private act and provided for several new forms of municipal charter.
 Fourteen cities, including Memphis, Knoxville, and Chattanooga, three of the state's four largest cities, are "home rule cities" organized under charters approved by referendum of the citizens.
 Home rule charters are authorized by Article XI, Section 9, of the Tennessee State Constitution, as amended in 1953.
 Other municipalities are incorporated under one of several standardized types of charter authorized by state statute: